basarat/typescript-book/docs/quick/nodejs.md

 MORE:

-* If you package depends on other TypeScript authored packages, put them in `dependencies`/`devDependencies`/`peerDependencies` just like you would with raw JS packages.
+* If your package depends on other TypeScript authored packages, put them in `dependencies`/`devDependencies`/`peerDependencies` just like you would with raw JS packages.
-* If you package depends on other JavaScript authored packages and you want to use it type safely in your project, put their types e.g. `@types/foo` in `devDependencies`.
+* If your package depends on other JavaScript authored packages and you want to use it type safely in your project, put their types e.g. `@types/foo` in `devDependencies`.
 JavaScript types should be managed *out of bound* from the main NPM streams.
 The JavaScript ecosystem breaks types without semantic versioning too commonly, so if your users need types for these they should install the `@types/foo` version that works for them.

 ## Bonus points